HyperSprite/dcit/README.md

  - Project management module to keep track of new builds.
  - Small Parts inventory module to keep track on existing spare parts/cables and build BOMs for new build and replenishment.

-##Installation
+##Installation and Further Resources
-See the [Wiki](https://github.com/HyperSprite/dcit/wiki) for installation instructions.
+See the [Wiki](https://github.com/HyperSprite/dcit/wiki) for installation instructions, Slack channel and other information.

 ##About Development